-The Office of Academic Affairs is dedicated to promoting educational excellence in our Doctor of Osteopathic Medicine degree program, and provides administrative oversight for all four years of the medical curriculum.
-The Office of Academic Affairs’ primary mission is to enable students to acquire the knowledge and competencies required to enter graduate medical education and the practice of osteopathic medicine.
+The Office of Pre-Clinical Education is dedicated to promoting educational excellence in our Doctor of Osteopathic Medicine degree program, and provides administrative oversight for all four years of the medical curriculum.
+The Office of Pre-Clinical Education’s primary mission is to enable students to acquire the knowledge and competencies required to enter graduate medical education and the practice of osteopathic medicine.
 BCOM’s medical curriculum integrates foundational biomedical and clinical knowledge, instills the principles and philosophy of osteopathic medicine, and offers an array of impressive resources including a hybrid gross-virtual anatomy laboratory, a standardized patient facility, and high-fidelity standardized mannequins in ICU/OR/ED/OB in supporting teaching and the mentoring of students as they work to develop the skills necessary to become an osteopathic physician.
 The curriculum is applications-based and integrates the American Osteopathic Association’s Core Competencies which align with BCOM’s Programmatic Educational Learning Objectives:

 |Objective I||Integrate knowledge and skills acquired from the biomedical, clinical, social, and behavioral sciences to provide patient care in a supervised setting.|

 |Objective II||Demonstrate competence in the skills of osteopathic manipulative treatment and the application of osteopathic philosophy in patient care.|

 |Objective III||Demonstrate professionalism, characterized by honesty, integrity, ethical behavior, empathy, and responsibility.|

 |Objective IV||Communicate effectively with patients, families, faculty, peers, and other members of the healthcare team.|